EmuKit/emukit/about.md

 The main three component of methods implemented in Emukit are:

 * *Models*: probabilistic representation of the process/simulator that the user is working with.
 Although multi-fidelity models are offered in Emukit, there is normally a modelling framework that is used to create the model.
-Examples are Bayesian neural networks, Gaussian process or random forest.
+Examples are Bayesian neural networks, Gaussian processes or random forests.

-* *Methods*: low-level techniques that are aimed to understanding, quantifying or using uncertainty that the model provides.
+* *Methods*: low-level techniques that are aimed at understanding, quantifying or using uncertainty that the model provides.
 Examples are Bayesian optimization or experimental design.

-* *Tasks*: high level questions that the owners of the target process/simulator are interested on.
-Examples are understanding the propagation of uncertainty in a simulator, explain a complex system behavior or calibrate a simulator.
+* *Tasks*: high level questions that the owners of the target process/simulator are interested in.
+Examples are: understanding the propagation of uncertainty in a simulator, explaining a complex system behavior or calibrating a simulator.

 <h3> Build your model, run your method, solve your task </h3>

 The typical workflow that we envision for a user interested in using Emukit is:
-1. Figure out which questions/tasks are important for in regard to their process/simulation.
+1. Figure out which questions/tasks are important in regard to their process/simulation.
 2. Understand which emulation techniques are needed to accomplish the chosen task.
 3. Build an emulator of the process.
-That can be a very involved step, that may include a lot of fine tuning and validation.
+This can be a very involved step, that may include a lot of fine tuning and validation.
 4. Feed the emulator to the chosen technique and use it to answer the question/complete the task.

-The following workflow summarizes this steps and the techniques currently implemented in Emukit.
+The following workflow summarizes these steps and the techniques currently implemented in Emukit.

 <div align="center"><img width="660" src="../images//model_method_task.jpeg" />       </div>